Kotlin/kotlinx-atomicfu/README.md

   (more specifically, `complex_expression` should not have branches in its compiled representation).
   Extract `complex_expression` into a variable when needed.

-## Transformation modes

-Basically, Atomicfu library provides an effective usage of atomic values by performing the transformations of the compiled code.
-For JVM and JS there 2 transformation modes available:
-* **Post-compilation transformation** that modifies the compiled bytecode or `*.js` files.
-* **IR transformation** that is performed by the atomicfu compiler plugin.

-### Atomicfu compiler plugin
+## Atomicfu compiler plugin

-Compiler plugin transformation is less fragile than transformation of the compiled sources as it depends on the compiler IR tree.
+To provide a user-friendly atomic API on the frontend and efficient usage of atomic values on the backend kotlinx-atomicfu library uses the compiler plugin to transform
+IR for all the target backends:
+* **JVM**: atomics are replaced with `java.util.concurrent.atomic.AtomicXxxFieldUpdater`.
+* **Native**: atomics are implemented via atomic intrinsics on Kotlin/Native.
+* **JS**: atomics are unboxed and represented as plain values.

 To turn on IR transformation set these properties in your `gradle.properties` file: